cabforum/smime/SBR.md

 The CA or RA SHALL validate all identity attributes of the Individual to be included in the Certificate.

 If the evidence has an explicit validity period, the CA MUST verify that the time of the identity validation is within this validity period.
-In context this can include the valid from and valid to attributes of a digital signature certificate or date of expiry of an identity document.
+In context this can include the `validFrom` and `validTo` attributes of a digital signature Certificate or date of expiry of an identity document.

-NOTE: Existing evidence can be re-used to validate the identity if the evidence remains valid at the subsequent validation event.
+Existing evidence can be re-used to validate the identity if the evidence remains valid at the subsequent validation event.

 1.	**Validation of a physical identity document**